zverolen/vocab-srpski/README.md

 - React
 - Redux for state management
-- Strapi for the backend
+- Supabase for the backend
 - CSS Modules
 - Design tokens